arlofonseca/fivem-parking/README.md

 #### `/v impound` _(optional)_

 - An extra interface that presents a list of all owned vehicles currently impounded (identical to the interface shown when configured to a static location).
 This command operates exclusively when `config.impound.static` is set to `false`.
-If you opt to set `config.impound.static` as `false`, selecting a vehicle from this list will cause it to spawn at the location where you executed `v buy`, rather than the general location of the vehicle impound (the vector4 defined at `config.impound.location`).
+If you opt to set `config.impound.static` as `false`, selecting a vehicle from this list will cause it to spawn at the location where you executed `/v buy`, rather than the general location of the vehicle impound (the vector4 defined at `config.impound.location`).

 #### `/impound`